Holiday Hazards for Your Pet

 Christmas Tree Stability

 Pets are naturally curious about shiny ornaments and twinkling lights.
-To prevent accidents, secure your tree or place it in an area less accessible to your pets.
+Secure your tree or place it in an area that is less accessible.

 Christmas Tree Water

-Some trees are treated with chemicals that can seep into the water, making them toxic.
-Stagnant water can also harbor harmful bacteria.
-Ensure your pets can’t access the tree’s water.
+Some trees are treated with chemicals, which can seep into the water and become toxic.
+Stagnant water can also harbor bacteria.
+Prevent pets from accessing tree water.

 Cords from Holiday Lights